darryl-h/v-rising-server/README.md

 17) In the `ServerVoipSettings.json` set the `VOIPVivoxDomain` to the value you see in the Vivox portal under `Environment Details` called `Domain`
 18) In the `ServerVoipSettings.json` set the `VOIPAPIEndpoint` to the value you see in the Vivox portal under `Environment Details` called `API End-Point`

-**NOTE:** The difference between a sandbox, and a production configuration is the sandbox can only maintain 100 concurrent connections, while a production configuration can mantain 5000.
+:spiral_notepad: The main difference between a sandbox, and a production configuration is the sandbox can only maintain `100` concurrent connections, while a production configuration can mantain `5000`.

-**NOTE:** Time must be sycned (This is NOT the same as the Time Zone!) on the server or you may get:
+### VOIP Troubleshooting
+#### Problem Description: Can't keep VOIP enabled
+- Symptoms:
-* The VOIP option (`Options` -> `Sound` -> `Use Voice Chat`) may be forced into an off state after you have set it it on
+  - The VOIP option (`Options` -> `Sound` -> `Use Voice Chat`) may be forced into an off state after you have set it it on
-* You see the message `Nearby players are only displayed when connected to voice chat`
+  - You see the message `Nearby players are only displayed when connected to voice chat`
-* In the client logs you may see `<Login>b__0: vx_req_account_anonymous_login_t failed: VivoxUnity.VivoxApiException: Access Token Expired (20121)`
+  - In the client logs you may see `<Login>b__0: vx_req_account_anonymous_login_t failed: VivoxUnity.VivoxApiException: Access Token Expired (20121)`
   * Unfortunatly the developer page isn't helpful here: https://docs.vivox.com/v5/general/unity/15_1_170000/en-us/Unity/developer-guide/error-codes.htm
   * https://support.vivox.com/hc/en-us/articles/360015368274-What-causes-VxAccessTokenExpired-20121-errors-
+- Resolution
+  - Time on the server must be sycned (This is NOT the same as the Time Zone!) even a few seconds drift can cause the problem to manifest.
+  - In general you should use `NTP` to sync time on the server and sync the server manually to start

+#### VOIP Logs
+Expected/Successful VOIP logs can be found in the [VOIP](#voip) log section.

 ## Adding yourself to the adminlist.txt file
 In the logs, you should see the `adminlist.txt` and `banlist.txt` lists loaded, and thier path is `<VAR_SERVER_INSTALLATION_DIRECTORY>\VRisingServer_Data\StreamingAssets\Settings\`